-In computers, solid-state device is a term used to describe a storage media that does not involve magnetic disks or any moving parts.
-For example, computer memory (RAM), utilizes solid state media.
+In computers, solid-state device is a storage media that does not involve magnetic disks or any moving parts.
+For example, computer RAM (random-access memory) uses solid-state media.
 RAM consists of microchips that store data on non-moving components, providing for fast retrieval of that data.
-Other good examples of solid-state devices are the flash drive and the solid-state drive or, SSD.
+Examples of solid-state devices are the flash drive and the solid-state drive or, SSD (solid-state drive).

 What was the first solid-state device?